edinpark01/FlaskTutorial/README.md

 ###### The Base Layout
 Each page in the application will have the same basic layout around a different body.
 Instead of writing the entire HTML structure in each template, each template will extend a base template and override specific sections.

+The base template is directly in the <b>templates</b> directory.
+To keep the others organized, the templates for a blueprint will be placed in a directory with the same name as the blueprint.